-Las Vegas is known for its elaborate displays and over-the-top spectacles, and the holiday season is no exception.
-Every year, casinos and attractions on the Strip and across the city attempt to outdo their competition by creating their own unique, extravagant holiday displays and experiences.
-From opulent decorations and multitudinous lights to towering Christmas trees and appearances from the Big Man in Red, there’s no shortage of festive fun to be had, whether you have two days or 12.
-And that’s just for Christmas—New Year’s Eve offers its own selection of sensational celebrations.
+While it is rarely a white Christmas in Las Vegas, the holiday season in the city is not without its share of magic and festive spirit.
+Every year, casinos and attractions across the town create exciting and extravagant holiday displays and experiences.
+From over-the-top decorations and towering Christmas trees to special seasonal events and appearances from the Big Man in Red, there’s no shortage of festive fun to be had in Sin City, whether you have two days or 12 to explore.

 Las Vegas may not be the first place you think of for a yuletide family vacation, but there are tons of family-friendly things to see and do around the city during the Christmas season.
 Here are our favorites: